vaib-dev/Courses/5-dbms/9-mongodb/1-get-started.md

   <img src="https://user-images.githubusercontent.com/54719422/91629607-0bed3180-e9e8-11ea-8c92-b85b5d36a003.png" height="" width="">

   After clicking on Try Free then U will see three options 1.
 Cloud 2.
 On-Premises 3.
 Tools.
-We have to select On-Premises option.
-Then select MongoDB community server option as shown.
+We have to select the On-Premises option.
+Then select the MongoDB community server option as shown.
   <img src="https://user-images.githubusercontent.com/54719422/91629671-a8afcf00-e9e8-11ea-9e31-430a9196449b.png" height="" width="">

   Now u will see a box at the right side of your screen named Available Downloads.
 First the Version dropdown, select the latest version of MongoDB to download.
 In the Platform dropdown, select the operating system u are going to install.
 In the Package dropdown, select msi.
 Check all the options u selected twice before you click download.

   <p align="center"><img src="https://user-images.githubusercontent.com/54719422/91629726-0cd29300-e9e9-11ea-9880-6f37bc7754c7.png" height="" width=""></p>

-So now you are all set to download mongoDB, just click on download button and the downloading will get started.
+So now you are all set to download MongoDB, just click on download button and the downloading will get started.

 ## Step-3 Installing MongoDB